-Part of that process is risk analysis.
-It’s a technique that helps you to mitigate risk.
+Part of that risk management process is risk analysis.
+It’s a project planning technique that helps you to mitigate risk.
 There are also tools that can assist.
-You should at the very least, have a risk tracking tool to identify and list those risks.
+You should at the very least, have a risk tracking software tool to identify and list those risks.
 ProjectManager, for instance, lets you build project plans on Gantt charts, task lists, kanban boards and more.
 Then, you can use our real-time tracking tools to ensure your risks stay in check and don’t turn into major issues.
 Try it free today.